Anthonykts/Unit-Commitment-Project/Unit-Commitment-Project/scripts/Simple_Case/README.md

 ## Input Data

-The simple illustrative case uses demo data provided in the Excel file `UnitCdemo.xlsx`.
+The simple illustrative case uses demo data provided in the Excel file `simple_demo.xlsx`.

 - The input values are **artificially generated** and **do not represent real-world market data**.
 - The file contains essential parameters such as: